Math Routines

 Parameters:

-• name (str or list of str) – Names of tplot variables to convert
+• name (str or list of str) – Names of tplot variables to convert (wildcards accepted)

 • km (bool, optional) – If True, convert Re to Km.
 If False, convert Km to Re.
 Default: False